Renaissance (M People song): Live performances

 Since its release, M People have continued to perform this song as their show opener for all their tours to this day, and the refrain "I'm coming..." is what Heather sings off-stage before making her entrance to the instrumental.

-Remixes

-Remixes of the single were provided by Roger S., Macready, Da Silva and John Digweed and M People themselves who also included the original Album mix of the single alongside the Radio Edit and Master Mix.

 Airplay

 "Renaissance" was serviced to radio three weeks before physical release when "Don't Look Any Further" was still in the Airplay Top 30 from two months earlier.
 It entered the Top 50 at number 45 then moved up 26 places in its second week to number 19, finally peaking at number 6.
 The new instrumental, tighter verses and stronger structure plus its use as a theme tune of a popular BBC show, The Living Soap, all propelled the song's success very quickly.
 "Renaissance" has the distinction of being the only ever M People single to be written and recorded in just one day.
 This was partly because the band were under pressure from their record label, DeConstruction, to have finished and finalised the album by the end of the Summer 1993.
 Therefore, the tweaking of the track was essential to become a carefree dance single.